Skip to main content

 Indiana Complex Care Coordination Collaborative

-1. To improve the quality of life for children with medically complex conditions
+1. Quality of life for children with medically complex conditions

-The three Indiana pediatric primary care practices represented families living in rural, semi-rural and urban settings and included:
+The initial participating pediatric practices serve families living in rural, mixed and urban settings:

 • Witham Pediatrics in Lebanon/Zionsville/Crawfordsville